15 Small Garden Ideas Photos | Terrace Garden Setup

 1. Hanging Baskets

-If you have a small garden or deck, hanging flower baskets add color and greenery without taking up ground space.
-It is one of the best small garden ideas wherein, you can take advantage of overhead space and add fun details to your garden with colorful and stylish hanging baskets.
+If you do have a tiny garden or deck, hanging flower baskets are a great way to plant something vibrant and green while keeping your ground space free.
+This is one of the best small garden ideas in which, you can use the space and decorate your garden with colorful and stylish hanging baskets.

 Small Garden Ideas with Hanging Baskets